testscope-io/testscope-io.github.io/collaborated-testing.md

 <img src="/assets/collaborated-testing/2.png" style="width:100%"/>

-Once a scenario is assigned to a tester, other tester will not be able to test it.
-This prevent duplicate effort on testing one scenario, thus the parallel testing and its collaboration will be effective.
+Once a scenario is assigned to a tester, the other will not be able to test it.
+This prevent duplicate effort on testing one scenario, thus the parallel testing and its collaboration will be efficient and time-saving.

 <img src="/assets/testers.png" style="width:100%"/>